Subhrangsu90/Angular-The-Complete-Guide-By-Maximilian/README.md

 # Angular - The Complete Guide (2024 Edition) by Maximilian Schwarzmüller

-Welcome to the repository for the "[Angular - The Complete Guide (2024 Edition)](https://www.udemy.com/share/101WgA3@WX0LC_YedmBYRcJJCUku8OOleGzomC_NOmvyG-VyscMT4ks5H8arch36wTZm2SQ9-Q==/)" course by Maximilian Schwarzmüller.
+Welcome to the repository for the [Angular - The Complete Guide (2024 Edition)](https://www.udemy.com/share/101WgA3@WX0LC_YedmBYRcJJCUku8OOleGzomC_NOmvyG-VyscMT4ks5H8arch36wTZm2SQ9-Q==/) course by Maximilian Schwarzmüller.
 This repository contains all the course projects, code examples, and additional resources provided throughout the course.

 ## Table of Contents